jezdez/caniusepython3.com/README.rst

 Can I Use Python 3
 ==================

-This is the companion site to the CLI tool caniusepython3_.
+This is the companion site to the CLI tool caniusepython3_ available at caniusepython3.com.

 Workflow
 --------